Go Backpacking

 The pigs are fed food donated from restaurants and other sources on Staniel Cay.
 They also have a sufficient supply of fresh water on the beach.

-The local monitor and tour guides help, such as putting coconut oil on the pigs to protect them from sun exposure.
-As far as I can tell, the pigs live the good life in The Bahamas.
+The local monitor and tour guides help by putting coconut oil on the pigs to protect them from sun exposure.
+As far as I can tell, the pigs live the good life in the Bahamas.

 They're well cared for, appreciated by local business owners and tourists alike, and not at risk of being killed for bacon.
-They're curious belly rubs fanatics that sincerely seemed to love our attention.
+They're curious belly rubs fanatics who sincerely seemed to love our attention.

 Pig in The Bahamas